citusdata/test-automation/README.md

    Identity added: /home/brian/.ssh/id_rsa (/home/brian/.ssh/id_rsa)
    ```

+   Note: If you use 2-factor authentication that will not change these instructions in any
+   way.
+For the purposes of ssh access your key counts as a factor.
+If you have a
+   passphrase on your key you will be prompted for it when you run `ssh-add`, that's the
+   second factor.
+If you do not have a passphrase on your key, well, Github has no way of
+   knowing that.

 4. **ssh into the master in a way which allows it to use your local ssh-agent**

    The `create-stack.sh` script should have given you a connection string to use.
 You can